 If you previously enjoyed our story about the rise of tea and coffee in cocktails, you can now put the theory into practice with these two recipes specially prepared for Finlays by Elliot Ball, Co-owner, Manager and Bartender of The Cocktail Trading Co – one of the UK’s most esteemed and experimental bar businesses.

-A perfect blend of sweet and sour with the added aroma and mouthfeel from carbonated tea.
+A tea infused gin cocktail with a perfect blend of sweet and sour with the added aroma and mouthfeel from carbonated tea.

 100ml hibiscus tea, chilled until very cold

 25ml seasoning syrup (recipe below)

 25-50ml gin (depending on how strong you want it)

 A few sprigs of mint and slice of lemon to garnish

 - To make the seasoning syrup, place 500g caster sugar in a small saucepan, add 250ml water and place on a low heat, stirring constantly until dissolved

 - Carbonate the tea using a Soda Stream, only filling the bottle 1/3 full to ensure it doesn’t fizz over.
 If you don’t have a Soda Stream, you can use 50ml chilled tea and 50ml soda water.

 - Then add 10g citric acid powder (available from pharmacies and online) and 5g of sea salt, stirring until dissolved.
 Take off the heat and then cool.
 The syrup will last a month in the fridge.